-We’ve backpacked in the South Warner Mountains and Yolla Bolly Mountains of northern California, the Santa Cruz Mountains of central California and the Sierra-Nevada Mountains of central and southern California.
+We’ve backpacked in the South Warner Wilderness and Yolla Bolly Mountains of northern California, the Lost Coast, the Santa Cruz Mountains of central California and the Sierra-Nevada Mountains of central and southern California.

-Our canoeing 50s often take us further afield to such venues as Lake Shasta and the Sacramento River of Northern California, the Willamette River of central Oregon, the Upper Missouri River in Montana, the Green River in eastern Utah and the Boundary Waters Canoe Area of northern Minnesota and the Northern Forest Canoe Trail in the Adirondacks.
+Our canoeing 50s often take us further afield to such venues as Lake Shasta and the Sacramento River of Northern California, the Willamette River of central Oregon, the Upper Missouri River in Montana, the Green River in eastern Utah, the Boundary Waters Canoe Area of northern Minnesota and the Northern Forest Canoe Trail in the Adirondacks.

 - has close to 90 years of continuous existence (see below)

 - devotes over 90% of our Scouting time having fun outdoors.

 - far exceeds the national average for advancement per youth, with over 100 Eagle Scouts since 1969.